Shade Sails - Installation / Guide / Install Tips

 Shade Sails can be flown in a variety of ways:

-A horizontal, flat sail can be boring to look at, while a vertical sail will catch more wind and could produce heavier loads.
-The most visually appealing situation is when two or more shade sails are used and the elevations of the sails change drastically from corner to corner.
-Setting mounting points 3ft or more for a visually applealing install.
+A horizontal, flat sail can be boring to look at, while a totally vertical sail could catch more wind and could produce heavier loads.
+The most visually appealing situation is when two or more shade sails are used and the mounting elevations of the sails change dramatically from corner to corner.
+Setting mounting points 3ft or more change in height makes for a visually stunning look.

 Prior to installation, check with local authorities for any relevant building regulations which may exist, and check with the local utility companies for any underground services prior to digging holes for the support posts.

 Before you commence installation, it is very important that you consider the most suitable location for your shade sails.
 Take into account the following:

 - Strength of existing structures intended to be anchor points;

 - Location of barbecue grills, fire pits, and other high heat sources;

 - Sun direction and path tracking;

 - Wind speeds typical and maximum expected for your area.

 Note: Shade sails should not be used near an open flame.
 Do not use your barbecue under the shade structure.
 Heat and chemicals in the fumes from a flame can both effect the longevity of the sail fabric.